 |Supplementary Assessment||Written essay (2,500 words)||50%|

 |Supplementary Assessment||1 x 2,000 word Blog assignment 1 x 2,000 word Blog assignment||40%|

 On successful completion of this module students should be able to:

-2. Define and discuss key political concepts such as ideology, inequality and the state.
+2. Define and discuss key political concepts and relationships.

-4. Discuss the application of the comparative method with regard to a series of empirical examples.
+3. Discuss the application of the comparative method and political concepts and relationships to empirical examples.

 5. Identify the role of key political phenomena in shaping political relationships.